jtsang02/Spatial-App/README.md

 ## Using the API

-The API is hosted on an AWS EC2 instance.
+The API is (or occasionally will be) hosted on an AWS EC2 instance.
 The base URL is:

 ```http://ec2-3-134-88-136.us-east-2.compute.amazonaws.com:3000/```